 Moreover, if you inject substances, you are at a higher risk of developing blood-borne diseases and HIV.
 By providing information on how to practice more safely, this risk is reduced.
 It is also common for individuals who use substances to be engaged in high-risk sexual behaviors.
 These behaviors can include multiple sex partners and unprotected sex.
 By providing access to prophylactics and general safe sex practice education, a reduction in sexually transmitted infections can be seen.2

 Finding Addiction Treatment

 Harm reduction can help mitigate some of the negative effects of substance misuse on a person’s physical and mental health; however, quitting drug and alcohol use is the best way to reduce and prevent further consequences.
 If you’re ready to pursue addiction treatment, there is a program out there for you.
-Call our confidential helpline at 800-662-4357.
-One of our compassionate treatment support specialists is available to help you, no matter the time or day.
+Get help today, call 800-914-7089 (Who Answers?) .
+Help is available.

 - Substance Abuse Mental Health Administration.
 (2022).
 Harm reduction.